 Principles of Nutrition

 Fitness athlete Helmut Strebl snacks six to seven times a day.
 The protein is necessarily added to every meal.
-Most often it is an omelette, white fish and dietary meats (turkey, chicken, rabbit and beef).
+Most often it is an omelet, white fish, and dietary meats (turkey, chicken, rabbit, and beef).
 Strebel uses potatoes and brown rice to replenish carbohydrates.
 In the evening, the proportion of carbohydrates is less.

 Four weeks before the start of the competition, Helmut gradually increases the percentage of carbohydrates in his diet.
-For four days Helmut Strebl brings the amount of nutrients from 100 to 400 g per day, and then starts the cycle anew.
+For four days Helmut Strebl brings the number of nutrients from 100 to 400 g per day and then starts the cycle anew.
 To reduce the body fat percentage to 4, he consumes fewer carbohydrates, but the fat content increases.